Achan81/to-do-list/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### key learnings
-how to build a to-do-list
+* how to build a to-do-list
+* Understanding the importance of UUID
+* Understanding the when to use 'index.html' on single page Apps.
+* Constant testing of final App on various modes and browsers.
+* Customising darkmode to selectively affect or not affect things. (i.e images)
+* A mobile responsive app
+* local storage used to store current task & mode

 ### UUID
 - A universally unique identifier (UUID) is a 128-bit format for creating IDs in code that has become popular in recent years, especially in relation to database keys.
 By using UUIDs, you ensure that your ID is not just unique in the context of a single database table or web application, but is truly unique in the universe.